 Bachelor's study abroad

-- a student exchange at one of Sciences Po's partner universities.
+- A year-long academic exchange at one of Sciences Po's partner universities.
 Information on the year-long exchange is provided below.

 Apply for an exchange

-Applications for the third year of Undergraduate College abroad are made through your Student account between Monday 26 November 2018 at 12pm and Tuesday 5 December 2018 at 4pm.
+Applications for the third year abroad are made through your Student account between Monday 26 November 2018 at 12pm and Tuesday 5 December 2018 at 4pm.

-Students who want to go on exchange then indicate their six choices of university, each of which should reflect a carefully considered plan.
+They then indicate their six university choices each of which should reflect a carefully considered project.

 - CV (in French or English)

-- Cover letter (in French or English) of no more than two pages
+- Cover letter (in French or English), maximum 2 pages

-Please note that most universities (specially in North America) will require that your test scores be less than 2 years (24 months) old.
+Please note that most universities will require that your test scores be less than 2 years (24 months) old.

 Receive an offer of placement